fwouts/js-deps/README.md

 # JS deps

-This generates a graph of dependencies between JS files.
+Generates a graph of dependencies between JS/JSX/TS/TSX files.

+This works by launching a local server which will parse your codebase and analyze dependencies.
+Obviously, no code is transmitted to any third-party server.

 Under the hood, it uses the TypeScript library to parse `import` and `require` statements.
-Note that currently, only top-level statements considered (e.g. a conditional `require` will be ignored).
+Note that currently, only top-level statements are taken into account (a conditional `require` will be ignored).

 ## [Demo](https://cdn.rawgit.com/fwouts/js-deps/demo/dist/viz/index.html)